hypo69/hypo/docs/gemini/set 0/ru/explainer/src/endpoints/prestashop/api/api.md

 **Error Handling:**

 The `_check_response` and `_parse_response_error` methods handle errors robustly by logging errors and parsing the response to identify specific errors (e.g., authentication problems).
-The use of custom exceptions (`PrestaShopException`, `PrestaShopAuthenticationError`) demonstrates a good practice of using specialized error types for better error handling in the application.
+The use of custom exceptions (`PrestaShopException`, `PrestaShopAuthenticationError`) demonStartes a good practice of using specialized error types for better error handling in the application.

 **Potential Improvements:**